 While studying at the University of Waterloo, 22-year old Carnegie travelled to Points North Landing, a remote mining exploration camp, to carry out airborne surveying work.
 Primarily a service centre for nearby uranium mines, sightings of both bears and timber wolves around the camp had become commonplace, with the animals frequently feeding on rubbish generated by the camp.
 Ten months before Carnegie’s arrival a 55-year old uranium miner had been attacked by a wolf, being saved only by the fortunate arrival of a bus full of colleagues who drove the animal off.
 The animal responsible was tracked and shot, testing negative for rabies.

 Late afternoon on November 8th 2005, Carnegie requested permission to leave the camp alone to examine the geology of nearby Lake Wollaston.
-Despite heavy snowfall on the ground and concerns regarding his safety, he was ultimately granted permission and set out, alone, at around 5:30pm, indicating he would return by 7pm.
+Despite heavy snowfall on the ground and concerns regarding his safety, he was ultimately granted permission.
+He set out, alone, at around 5:30pm, indicating he would return by 7pm.

 When Carnegie failed to return as agreed, camp owner Mark Eikel set out to look for him, accompanied by geophysicist Chris Van Galder and bush pilot Todd Svarckopf.
 After they discovered wolf tracks along the shore of the lake they returned to camp to retrieve a rifle before resuming the search.
 Kenton Carnegie’s body was found shortly after, surrounded by wolf prints.

 Two pairs of eyes were seen reflecting torchlight from the darkness nearby, and searchers heard a wolf pack howling in the area.
 An initial investigation by the province’s coroner established a hypothetical reconstruction of the events leading to his death, based primarily on prints found in the snow.